hapijs/joi/README.md

     Joi.settings.allowExtraKeys = true;

-If you'd like Joi to remove the unknown keys from the object, use the `stripExtraKeys` option:
+If you'd like Joi to remove the unknown keys from the object, enable both the `stripExtraKeys` option and the `allowExtraKeys` option:

+    Joi.settings.allowExtraKeys = true;
     Joi.settings.stripExtraKeys = true;

 ### Local